Renewables

 The installation is designed to enhance the integration of renewable energy into the grid and improve operational flexibility of the company’s local renewable assets, Verbund Wind Power Romania said.

-According to Prime Batteries, together with Enevo Group, the firm will deliver the full EPC scope – from design and equipment supply to commissioning – at Verbund’s Alpha Wind Nord wind farm.
+Prime Batteries said it would deliver the full EPC scope with Enevo Group – from design and equipment supply to commissioning – at Verbund’s Alpha Wind Nord.

 Borotea: The project reflects the significant expansion strategy of Verbund in Romania

-This battery storage project reflects the significant expansion strategy of Verbund in Romania’s renewable energy market, he explained.
+The battery storage project reflects Verbund’s strategy for a significant expansion in Romania’s renewable energy market, he explained.

-Of note, in April Verbund Wind Power Romania acquired a 272 MW wind project from Monsson, a Sweden-based renewable energy group.
-The project is taken over at a ready-to-build stage.
+Of note, Verbund Wind Power Romania acquired a 272 MW wind project in April from Monsson, a Sweden-based renewable energy group.
+The project was at a ready-to-build stage.

 Comments (0)